ellcom/InterfaceBuilderLab/Interface Builder.md

 **Task 3**

-Create a new project called LayoutApp3, implement the above example, in addition implement
+Create a new project called LayoutApp3, implement the above example, in addition figure out how to add the following:

 - Zero Top, Bottom, Leading and trailing edge constraints on the StackView to the Safe Area